 This option inserts pipeline registers between filter stages, and allows the generated filter to be synthesized at a higher clock frequency.

-If you do not have Filter Design HDL Coder, you can copy pre-generated HDL files to the current directory using this command:
+If you do not have Filter Design HDL Coder, you can use the pre-generated HDL files in the current directory.